 - The tongue is comprised of eight muscles.

-- The hyoid is a v-shaped bone at the base of the tongue.
-It’s the only bone not connected to another.
-It provides support to the tongue muscles.
+- The hyoid is a V-shaped bone at the base of the tongue.
+It’s the only bone not connected to any other bone.
+It supports the tongue muscles.

 - Tashebuds live for 10 days.